microsoft/vscode-cmake-tools/docs/port/configure.md

 * The _CMake Cache_ is a list of key-value pairs that persist between runs of the configure process.
 It contains the following:

-    * Values that are often heavy or slow to compute, such as whether a `-flag` or `#include` file is supported by the compiler.
+    * Values that are expensive to determine, such as whether a `-flag` or `#include` file is supported by the compiler.
     * Values that rarely change, such as the path to a header/library.
     * Values that offer control to the developer, such as `BUILD_TESTING` to determine whether or not to build test libraries/executables.
 * _Cache initializer arguments_ are the arguments passed to CMake that set values in the cache before any CMake scripts are run.
 These allow you to control the build settings.
 On the CMake command line, these appear as `-D` arguments.
 (CMake Tools doesn't use CMake's `-C` argument).
 * Unless overwritten or deleted, values in the CMake Cache persist between CMake runs.
 * CMake doesn't do the build itself, it relies on build tools installed on your system.
 The result of a _configure_ depends on the CMake _Generator_.
 The _Generator_ tells CMake what kind of tool will be used to compile and generate the results of the build.
 There are several families of generators available: